 The time is now to implement customer self-service solutions

 The holiday shopping season is not around the corner anymore, it’s already here.
-Knowing that this will be the most online-focused holiday season in e-commerce history, it’s important for brands and online retailers to put the right solutions into place to ensure that they not only keep up with increased consumer demand—from now until the early part of next year—but also can help shoppers in real-time along the purchase journey by providing them with relevant and personalized information every step of the way.
+Now you know that customer self-service is the secret to surviving this years holiday shopping season, it’s important for brands and online retailers to put the right solutions into place to ensure that they not only keep up with increased consumer demand—from now until the early part of next year—but also can help shoppers in real-time along the purchase journey by providing them with relevant and personalized information every step of the way.
 The e-commerce retailers that do this well will ultimately be the biggest winners this holiday shopping season.